This article is evidence-based, verified by Dr. Ahmed Zayed.

 Try Restrictive Outfits

-Some patients with dementia result in fecal smearing out of a need to control their environmentOpens in a new tab. and body since they lack power in other areas in their lives.
+Some patients with dementia result in fecal smearing out of a need to control their environment and body since they lack power in other areas in their lives.
 To reduce the problem, those responsible for these patients should take that control away in a non-aggressive way.

 There is a preventive but temporary solution to the problem, and that is restrictive clothing.
 Wearing clothes such as onesie pajamas, overalls, or one-piece underwear can buy caregivers and family members those extra few minutes to respond appropriately.